beforan/dotfiles/readme/sources/flatpak.md

 Some core things are arguably preferred via Flatpak if not provided by other means:
 - Ptyxis - if not provided by the distro, Flatpak is the preferred distribution for this

+# System tools

+- Terminal emulators
+  - Ptyxis - if not provided by the distro, use Flatpak
+  - iTerm2 - install via Nix configuration
+  - ...?

+# Command Line Tools

+# GUI Apps

+- VS Code (if not Flatpak, then native)
+- Web Browsers
+  - Edge
+    - Linux: Flatpak
+    - macOS: Native